 Clearly these are not necessarily mutually exclusive groupings, but I think they can be helpful nonetheless.
 So, here are some of my favourite games on NRICH which exemplify some of the different categories listed above.
 As with all resources on the website, some are interactive (and can therefore be played against the computer or against a friend but on the computer), while others give instructions and therefore might require the preparation of simple materials.

-Square It is a game of spatial strategy and there is an interactive version on NRICH, which was published in October 2004:
+Seeing Squares is a game of spatial strategy and there is an interactive version on NRICH:

 Players take it in turns to make a mark on any spot by clicking on it.
 (The first player makes red marks and the second player or computer makes green marks.)